-- Soft skills- your personal skills such as team spirit, analytical skills, communication skills, interpersonal skills, leadership skills, negotiation, and persuasion, etc. are all part of your strengths.
+- Soft skills- your personal skills, such as team spirit, analytical skills, communication skills, interpersonal skills, leadership skills, negotiation skills, persuasion, etc., are all part of your strengths.

 All these can be used to answer the question, ‘What is your greatest strength?’